SLAP Student Loan Scam

-This scam is successful because it fills a real need people have – trying to find a way to pay for their college education.
-They are so desperate to save money when it comes to their student loans that they are willing to believe in something that looks as if it may be real.
+This scam is successful because it fills a real need people have – trying to find a way to repay student loans.
+They are so desperate to save money on student loan repayment that they are willing to believe in something that looks as if it may be real.

 More About SLAP

 A person gets a letter and an official-looking check in the mail.
 The recipient is led to believe the check is from the federal government.
 You’ll see on the check a street address of Pennsylvania Avenue in Washington D.C., which is the street that connects the Capitol to the White House.
 To top it all off, the checks are also printed with the words, United States of America.

 You’ll be informed your status has been approved and that there is limited availability on the money you’ve received.
 You’re urged to call a number to cement your new windfall.

 The whole thing looks official and even has a spot for you to endorse your new check.
 But if you take a close look – extremely close, because it’s in super small print – you’ll be informed the check is not a real one.

 That’s when you start noticing other peculiarities on the check if you look hard enough.
 You’ll see that above the amount the check appears to be for, it says the words “savings amount.”

 On the pay stub portion of the check, you’ll see an invitation to join the NEW Student Loan Assistance Program.
 You’re urged to call to learn about your eligibility for one of four programs before you make any more payments to your real student loan provider.
 It promises to save you thousands of dollars on your student loans despite the fact this company doesn’t know how much money you owe.

 Those who need further proof this is a scam can check out the Better Business Bureau.
 It’s not BBB accredited and it gets an F-rating from the BBB.

 Similar Scams to Be Aware Of